Early Gold Commemoratives were made from 1903 to 1926. There is one dollar, two and a half dollar, and even two fifty dollars coins in this series.

 Several of these coins, despite sporting fairly low mintages, are amazingly affordable, even in top condition.

-Well struck and devoid of significant marks with crisp yellow-gold luster.
+Well struck with crisp yellow-gold luster.

 Bright lustrous surfaces and a sharp strike.